 The jury will cast their votes for the best song for each participating country.

-Artists songs will be available on the AfriMusic Song Contest digital and social media platforms.
+Artist songs will be available on the AfriMusic Song Contest digital and social media platforms.

 The top 20 contestants will be selected by a ranking voting system, where each country contestant is awarded two sets of points such as 12, 10, 8-1.
 After the presentation of the scores from the panel of judges and votes received from the general public, points will then be combined providing one score for each song.
 The results from the judging panel and the general public shall be ranked based on the highest to lowest votes received.
-Points are allocated from 12 points for the top ranked song, 10 points for the second highest ranked song and the remaining points from 8 to 1 point, ranked from third to last.
+Points are allocated from 12 points for the top-ranked song, 10 points for the second highest-ranked song, and the remaining points from 8 to 1 point, ranked from third to last.
 This is based on the Eurovision Song Contest voting system.
 This means that there are two separate sets of votes awarded from the judges, as well as the general public in order for the contestants to receive a fair vote.

+The finals take place in April.
 After auditing the public vote and judges scores the winners from each country will be announced.

 Winning artists from each country go head-to-head to determine the BEST SONG in Africa.